LEAD Global Fellowship

 Training LEADers to Accelerate Global Mental Health Disparities Research Program

-The LEAD Training Program will recruit advanced predoctoral students and postdoctoral trainees from diverse backgrounds across the United States, including groups underrepresented in biomedical, behavioral, clinical and social sciences research, interested in global mental health disparities research.
+The LEAD Global Fellowship will recruit advanced predoctoral students and postdoctoral trainees from diverse backgrounds across the United States, including groups underrepresented in biomedical, behavioral, clinical and social sciences research, interested in global mental health disparities research.
 This includes early career researchers and investigators within 5 years of their terminal degree.

-LEAD is a 2-phase summer program funded by the National Institutes of Health’s Minority Health and Health Disparities Research Training (MHRT) Program.
+LEAD is funded by the National Institutes of Health’s Minority Health and Health Disparities Research Training (MHRT) Program.

-- Phase 1 will consist of up to 4 weeks at Washington University in St. Louis, Missouri for targeted skills and knowledge-building didactic seminars and field-based research experiences within the St. Louis community.
+- Phase 1 will consist of eLearning and 2 weeks at Washington University in St. Louis, Missouri for targeted skills and knowledge-building didactic seminars and field-based research experiences within the St. Louis community.

 - Phase 2 will consist of up to 8 weeks in a selected global site with NIH-funded mental health research.